-Strength Training: Exercise for ALL Ages
+Strength Training for all Ages

 My friend recently decided to “retire” from playing full-court basketball.
 Since his 43rd birthday, he’s suffered a few aches, pains, and minor injuries after each day of full-court games with younger friends.
 He is now going to opt for half-court games with friends, which involves much less running.
 “Full-court basketball is a young man’s game,” he told me.
 “I had to stop playing at some point.”